The 80% Rule: Pharm Table Mantras

 The Pharm Table kitchen follows 10 mantras based on Ayurveda, cuisines from the Blue Zones, and heritage foods of the Southwest.

-Our second mantra: Eat until you are 80% full.
-Maintain a balance of 30% food, 30% air and 30% water in your stomach while eating and chew each bite 20-30 times.
+Our third mantra: Eat until you are 80% full.
+Maintain a balance of 30% food, 30% air, 30% water in your stomach while eating and chew each bite 20-30 times.

 This mantra is borrowed from a practice in Japanese culture, called hara hachi bu, which translates roughly to "belly 80 percent full."
 Residents of the Japanese island of Okinawa still commonly practice hara hachi bu in addition to a generally active lifestyle and healthy diet, and often live over the age of 100.